-Taiwan was Australia's ninth-largest merchandise export market and 15th-largest source of merchandise imports in 2016.
-Australia's merchandise exports to Taiwan in 2016 were worth A$7.6 billion.
-Major exports were coal, iron ore, copper and aluminium.
+Taiwan was Australia's eighth-largest merchandise export market and 15th-largest source of merchandise imports in 2017.
+Australia's merchandise exports to Taiwan in 2017 were worth A$9billion.
+Major exports were coal, iron ore, copper and zinc.
 Australia continued as a major exporter of agricultural products to Taiwan, the most important items being meat, wheat and dairy.
 Australian food and lifestyle products are increasingly popular with health-conscious consumers in Taiwan, with health supplements, food and beverages performing well.
-Merchandise imports from Taiwan were worth A$4.4 billion in 2016.
-Key imports include refined petroleum, telecommunications equipment and computers.
+Merchandise imports from Taiwan were worth A$4.4 billion in 2017.
+Key imports include telecommunication equipment and parts, computers, motorcycles and bicycles.
 Australia's prominence in the supply of resources and primary products to Taiwan, and the significant value of Taiwan's high-technology exports to Australia, underpin the complementary nature of the trading relationship between the two economies.

-Two-way services trade totalled A$1.3 billion in 2016 (A$1.1 billion in Australian exports to Taiwan and A$224 million in imports from Taiwan).
+Two-way services trade totalled A$1.8 billion in 2017 (A$1.4 billion in Australian exports to Taiwan and A$329 million in imports from Taiwan).
 Taiwan is a major tourism and education market for Australia, and Taiwan and Australia have a popular mutual working holiday maker arrangement.

 Two-way foreign investment is showing signs of growth, albeit from a low base.
 Taiwan investment in Australia was A$12.4 billion in 2016.
-There have been a number of significant announcements of Taiwanese investments, including in Australian resources projects.
-In 2012, Taiwan’s CPC Corporation announced it would take a 5 per cent equity stake in Shell’s Prelude floating LNG project in the Browse Basin, with the deal finalised in February 2013.
+There have been a number of significant announcements of Taiwanese investments, including in Australian resources projects and banking sector In 2012, Taiwan’s CPC Corporation announced it would take a 5 per cent equity stake in Shell’s Prelude floating LNG project in the Browse Basin, with the deal finalised in February 2013.
 Taiwan’s largest private company, Formosa Plastics Groups, is also a significant investor in Australia’s resource sector, having committed to invest A$1.26 billion into the Pilbara region with Fortescue Metals Group in August 2013.
+Taiwan’s Taishin Bank opened its branch in Brisbane in November 2017, followed with the government-affiliated Bank of Taiwan opening its branch in Sydney in February 2018.
 Australian investment in Taiwan in 2016 stood at A$6.2 billion.
 The largest Australian investors are ANZ and the Macquarie Group.
 In 2016, Macquarie announced a $1 billion investment over five years in offshore wind power.

 Australia holds annual Bilateral Economic Consultations with Taiwan.
 The government-led consultations cover a wide range of issues, including market access, investment and agriculture.
 Both sides also hold Joint Energy and Minerals, Trade and Investment Cooperation Consultations (JEMTIC) and an Agricultural Working Group meeting to support trade and investment in these sectors.
 The Australian Government supports the work of the Australia-Taiwan Business Council and encourages trade and investment in Taiwan.
 Arrangements with Taiwan to facilitate trade cover issues such as quarantine and double taxation.